EPCCed/Activities/Activities/Sort/Readme.md

 ## Pre-requisites

 This activity assumes that you have already discussed the basics of a computer and what it is used for.
 It also assumes that you have given a short explanation of a supercomputer, explaining that this is made up of many many computers connected together.
-See activities XX and YY for further information on these topics.

 ## Overview